apache/incubator-gluten/docs/Velox.md

 Currently Gluten+Velox backend is only tested on <b>Ubuntu20.04</b>.
 Other kinds of OS support are still in progress </b>.
 The long term goal is to support several common OS and conda env deployment.

+Gluten only support Spark3.2.2 and Spark3.3.1 now.
+Both versions are covered by CI.
+In future, Gluten will only support latest 2-3 Spark small versions.
+The other version may be supported but not covered by CI tests.

 Velox uses the script `setup-ubuntu.sh` to install all dependency libraries, but Arrow's dependency libraries are not installed.
 Velox also requires ninja for compilation.
 So we need to install all of them manually.
 Also, we need to set up the `JAVA_HOME` env.
 Currently, <b>java 8</b> is required and the support for java 11/17 is not ready.